storageos/helm-chart/README.md

 $ kubectl patch secret/storageos-api --namespace storageos --patch "{\"data\":{\"apiAddress\": \"$ApiAddress\"}}"
 ```

+> For more than one node clusters, the cluster.join variable must be set.

 ## Installing the Chart

 To install the chart with the release name `my-release`: